openwall/john-packages/readme.md

 ## Flatpak

-> Delivered using FlatHub and GitLab CI [ supports up to AVX2 ]
+> Delivered using GitLab CI [ supports up to AVX2 ]

 [**Flatpak**](http://flatpak.org//) is a new framework for desktop applications on Linux, built to be distribution agnostic and allow deployment on any Linux